 - Combined training in Emergency Medicine and Pediatrics

-- Fellowship programs in academic research, clinical informatics, critical care, EMS, emergency ultrasound, hospice and palliative medicine, medical simulation, medical toxicology, and sports medicine
+- Fellowship programs in academic research, critical care, EMS, emergency ultrasound, medical simulation, medical toxicology, and sports medicine

 Undergraduate education through the new ArizonaMed curriculum has seen Emergency Medicine become a very popular medical student elective.